-Option 2: joining the Eastern Caribbean Central Bank
+Option 2: Joining the Eastern Caribbean Central Bank

-- 1. Declare a fixed exchange rate between the Jamaican dollar and the East Caribbean dollar, and exchange Jamaican dollar notes and coins for Eastern Caribbean dollar notes and coins. - 2.
+- Declare a fixed exchange rate between the Jamaican dollar and the East Caribbean dollar, and exchange Jamaican dollar notes and coins for Eastern Caribbean dollar notes and coins. - 2.
 Transfer ownership of the Bank of Jamaica's assets and liabilities to the Eastern Caribbean Central Bank. - 3.
 If necessary, devise a plan to make Jamaica comply with the standards that apply to other member governments. - 4.
 Merge the staff of the Bank of Jamaica into the Eastern Caribbean Central Bank.

-Option 3: a currency board
+Option 3: Establishing a currency board

 - 1. Declare a fixed exchange rate between the Jamaican dollar and the U.S. dollar. - 2.
 Allow the Jamaican dollar monetary base to increase only to the extent that the Bank of Jamaica has more U.S. dollars. - 3.
-Retain profits at the currency board until the currency board has foreign-currency reserves equal to the Jamaican dollar monetary base. - 4.
-Wind down the financial activities of Bank of Jamaica other than issuing and redeeming the monetary base. - 5.
-Split the Bank of Jamaica into two successor organizations: the currency board and a superintendency of financial institutions. - 6.
-Make the currency board a "deeply entrenched" part of the Jamaican constitution.
+Retain profits at the currency board until the currency board has foreign-currency reserves equal to the Jamaican dollar monetary base.